twood02/webtemplate/README.md

 ## How to install Jekyll

 I think all you need to is the following:
-  - Make sure Ruby is installed.
-It comes with OS X, but I'm not sure if you need to update the version.
+  - Make sure Ruby 3.X is installed.
+By default, MacOS has an outdated version.
+If you have Homebrew you can run: `brew install ruby`
   - Run `gem install bundler jekyll`

 Check [https://jekyllrb.com/](https://jekyllrb.com/) for more details.